(Co)-variances

 matrix is always one larger than the last factor in the RANDOM line.
 DMU will print a summary of the assumed

-covariance structure, which can be used to check that priors are correctly specified.
+covariance structure, which can be used to check that model and priors are correctly specified.

 The prior variances and covariances must be specified in random factor number sequence i.e. priors for random